AjayAgale/AnimatedCalculator/README.md

 # AnimatedCalculator
-A visually appealing and fully functional calculator application built using **Java Swing**.
-This project features animated gradient backgrounds, real-time expression evaluation, continuous calculations, and a history panel for tracking previous results.
+A stylish, animated, and fully functional calculator built using Java Swing, featuring a dynamic gradient background, real-time expression evaluation, and a history panel for previous calculations.
+Designed for both usability and aesthetics.

 # 🎨 Animated Calculator - Java Swing